-Per University of Delaware requirements (subject to change), all students are required to submit documentation of full and complete immunization including any required boosters against the SARS CoV2/COVID-19 virus.
-Before starting the senior clinical practicums and by stated program deadlines, students are required to have specific testing and/or immunization (or documentation thereof) for tetanus, measles (rubeola), mumps, and rubella (MMR), varicella (chicken pox), hepatitis B virus, influenza (seasonal flu) and tuberculosis (2-step PPD/Tuberculin Skin Test or Quantiferon Gold).
+Before starting the senior clinical practicums and by stated program deadlines, students are required to have specific testing and/or immunizations (or documentation thereof) for tetanus, measles, mumps, and rubella (MMR), varicella (chickenpox), hepatitis B virus (HBV), influenza (seasonal flu) and tuberculosis (2-step PPD/Tuberculin Skin Test or Quantiferon Gold).
 Such immunizations and testing should begin as early as possible, and information will be provided for related services available through Student Health Services at UD.

 Students are required to submit documentation of immunity as evidenced by positive immune titers for several of these diseases.
 Additional information will be provided and students will be required to subscribe to PreCheck and upload all required documentation and additional practicum-related documents to SentryMD.
-For the safety of patients, the affiliate institution has the right to refuse student participation in clinical practicums, if the student is unwilling to comply with immunization requirements.
+For the safety of patients, the affiliate institutions have the right to refuse student participation in clinical practicums, if the student is unwilling to comply with immunization requirements.
+NOTE: We endeavor to alert students early to complete all items that have been required by our affiliates in recent years.
+The hospital/clinical affiliates are at liberty to modify or increase their requirements based on their specific institutional policies, and we will have to abide by these to utilize these sites for clinical practicum courses.